 The following is specific information on the condition of the school and the efforts made to ensure that students are provided a clean, safe, functional learning environment.

 Age of School Buildings

-Laguna Middle School has 42 classrooms, a multipurpose room, gymnasium, locker rooms, a library and an office.
-The main campus was built in 1968 and an addition was constructed in 1998.
+Monarch Grove School has 29 classrooms, a multipurpose room, a library and an office.
+The main campus was built in 1991.

 Maintenance and Repair